 Thinking of ordering some research but unsure what to expect?
-The following FAQ list may give you the answer and for any other questions, we're only an email away -- drop us a line: firstname.lastname@example.org
+Check out the following FAQs and if you still have questions, we're only an email away -- drop us a line: [email protected]

 How do I make a research request?

 Even if you’re just beginning your search, you’ll likely have some pieces of the puzzle already in hand – names, some key dates, a place name, or stories that have been passed along but are unconfirmed.
-Sharing this information at the outset saves research time as it gives us guidance and allows us to narrow in and find the information that you still need.
+Sharing this information at the outset saves research time as it allows us to narrow down the information that you still need.

 All requests for research should include: